Couple looking at personal finances, compound interest.

 How To Calculate Compound Interest

-Calculating compound interest is simple with the compound interest formula:
+Calculating compound interest can be done using the compound interest formula:

 Here’s the breakdown of this formula by each of its components: